mkeresty/cd1807-Project-Ensuring-Quality-Releases/README.md

 - Install Terraform extension from the marketplace
 - Click **Create Pipeline** and then **Existing Azure Pipelines YAML file**
 - Add ```all ARM_* and TF_VAR_*``` variables into the pipeline, NOT library
-- Create a new pipeline environment virtual Linux machine and copy the command it provides, then follow the steps in ```create_test_vm.md```
+- Create a new pipeline environment virtual test Linux machine and copy the command it provides, then follow the steps in ```create_test_vm.md```